Robert Card: What we know about suspect in Maine mass shooting

 He asked for the public’s respect and patience as police work to finish processing the scenes, identifying victims and contacting families.

-A press conference is due to be held every day at 10am ET until the suspect is found.
-Additional ones will be added, should new information come to light.
+He said a press conference would be held every day at 10am ET until the suspect was found – just hours before Card’s body was located.

 How is Lewiston dealing with the tragedy?